cfilelispapadopoulos/Tiny-Examples-of-Computational-Physics/Heat/Electrothermal Coupling/README.md

 $$\sigma_R(T) = \frac{\sigma_R^0}{1+\alpha (T-T_0)},$$

-where $\alpha$ is the temperature coefficient (per K), $T$ is the current temperature of the resistor and $T_0$ is the reference temperature.
+where $\alpha$ is the temperature coefficient ($K^{-1}$) (for steel is approximately $3 \times 10^{-3}$), $T$ is the current temperature of the resistor and $T_0$ is the reference temperature.
 It should be noted that the width of the wires and the length and width of resistors are significant and are considered parameters in the numerical modelling process that follows.
 In order to make the modelling process easier, the distance of the resistors and length of the cables is considered arbistrary, since it does not affect significantly the results of this example.
 The governing equations will be presented in the next part.

 ### Electrical Potential

 Initially the electrical potential of the IC is required.
 The Electrical Potential can be computed using the following governing equation:

-$$\nabla \cdot (\sigma(T) \nabla T) = 0.$$
+$$-\nabla \cdot (\sigma(T) \nabla T) = 0.$$

 This is a linear PDE which can be solved by either the Finite Differences or the Finite Elements method.
 Due to the normal geometry of the substrate (square) the Finite Differences method will be considered.
 In order to apply the FD method the substrate is discretized using a square grid composed of $n_x+1$ points in the $x$-direction and $n_y+1$ points in the $y$-direction.